review№ 14 · Issue 47· 7 min read

 The free plan stops being practical the moment you hit any of these situations:

-You publish more than 3-4 articles per month.
-The 10,000-word cap doesn't survive a real content calendar.
-One week of active use will drain it.
+You publish more than one article per month.
+The single-article cap doesn't survive even a modest content calendar.
+A week of active use will drain it on day one.

 You need quality good enough to publish with light edits.
-GPT-4 output from Writesonic is noticeably better than GPT-3.5.
+Premium model access in paid plans produces noticeably better output than GPT-4o mini.
 If your editors are spending more time rewriting than editing, the model upgrade alone justifies the cost.

 You manage multiple brands or clients.
 One brand voice slot doesn't work for agency use.
-You need at minimum the Individual plan to scale voice profiles.
+You need at minimum the Starter plan to scale voice profiles.

 You want API or bulk workflows.
 Any automation or high-volume setup requires a paid tier.
 The free plan is strictly manual, one article at a time.